shotgun-warehouse/react-native-bridgefy-sdk/README.md

 ### Initialization

-First, make sure you have an API KEY to use the framework, if you don't have it, please go to the Bridgefy [site](https://www.bridgefy.me/) to get one.
+First, make sure you have an API KEY to use the framework, if you don't have it, please go to [the Bridgefy website](https://bridgefy.me/sdk/) to get one.
 You will need to indicate the bundle id of your Android and iOS native projects.

 To start to work with the framework in Javascript, you will have to import it to the `.js` file you will be working, so add the following code: